 Anna has been involved in several university debates on pornography in the last ten years including Cambridge University (where she beat both Gail Dines and Shelley Lubben), Glasgow University, St Andrews, University College Dublin, Edinburgh among others, she has never lost.
 She also beat Germaine Greer in an Intelligence Squared debate in Spring 2013.
 Anna has also given talks at universities and film festivals including Oxford University, University of Kent, Manchester University, University of Malmo (Sweden), Berlin Porn Film Festival, Io Isabella festival in Maratea (Italy) and others.

 Anna set up WeConsent.org to campaign for a greater public understanding of members of the various erotic industries (including the adult film industry, lap dancing, sex work, sex shop workers, adult TV workers).
 The site offers a source of information for researchers, journalists, policy makers, industry members and the public to speak to erotic workers directly and to read academic articles about the issues that faces the workers in these industries.
 As part of this site there are frequent news updates of the news stories affecting the erotic industries, worldwide.
-Although it was launched in Spring 2012 the site is a work in progress.
-When completed the site will host the majority of relevant research articles on the industries – both supportive and unsupportive – the aim being to provide a resource for interested parties to debate the relevant issues in a more nuanced and complex way than is currently available.
+The aim of this site is to provide a resource for interested parties to debate the relevant issues in a more nuanced and complex way than is currently available.

 Anna is a liberal and open-minded individual who politically supports The Liberal Democrats, for all their sins.
 In 2010 she became the first member of the adult industry to run for parliament campaigning on issues of equality, especially the rights of women and young people.
 She spearheaded a successful press campaign, which included coverage in every major newspaper, including The Times where she appeared on the front page and was interviewed at length about her feminist beliefs.
 Although Anna did not win the marginal Conservative/Labour seat she did increase the number of votes in the area for the party by 30% on the previous election’s results.